646: Gone With the Sinned Edition

 According to the BBC, not only were casks of beer being blessed at an October event back in 2022, but some priests and choir members at the cathedral, already mired in controversy, did a seven last shots of Christ drinking game at a pub on Good Friday after service.

 The Never Have I Ever game went very badly, like right away.
+Oh, my God.

 Are we sitting there on the precipice of alcohol poisoning going, damn it, somebody do one with adults?

 But of course, we wouldn't be reporting on this story if it was the case of just one church turning out to be fun.
+Some churches are fun, some have dirt bike shows sponsored by a Baldwin.

-Get your brother Stephen on the set, man.
+No. Get your brother Stephen on the set, man.

 He's been asking you to.
+It's a win-win winner.

 No, all this drinking merriment led to what churches actually export.
+Sexual impropriety and danger to young people.

 yeah, probably for the best that this news got out there and that this is being

 taken care of.
+Yeah.

-And finally tonight in Weathering Heights News.
+And finally, tonight in Wethering Heights News.
+Oh, well done.

-In order to help out God in his ongoing battle against big meteorology, People are attacking and vandalizing radar towers used by local news channels to track the weather.
+In order to help out God in his ongoing battle against big meteorology, people are attacking and vandalizing radar towers used by local news channels to track the weather.

-And, you know, weather stuff doesn't really matter there for public safety, but still, don't do what this guy did.
+The latest example was in Oklahoma City last week.
+And, you know, weather stuff doesn't really matter there for public safety, but still,

+don't do what this guy did.
 Local weather underground activist Anthony Mitchell hopped a fence and smashed up the power supply unit for the Doppler Tower at News 9.

-Then he got arrested for a different crime and eventually charged with vandalizing the tower, mostly because he did that entire vandalizing crime right in front of a security camera yeah posed for a picture doing a crime is not an overstatement oh god okay i'm not excusing what he did at all this is terrible and stupid but i can see how a few years of living in oklahoma would cause a person to side with a tornado
+Then he got arrested for a different crime and eventually charged with vandalizing the tower, mostly because he did that entire vandalizing crime right in front of a security camera.
+Yeah.

 I've been very busy with my space laser lately.
+Yeah.

 So following the arrest of Mitchell, an anti-government militia group called Veterans on Patrol claimed responsibility for the radar attack.

-Group leader Michael Lewis Arthur Meyer is pretty sure the U.S.
+Group leader Michael Lewis Arthur Meyer is pretty sure the U.S. military and the media,

 I guess the weather media, like the weather people, are trying to control the weather and attack American people or something.
+And the radar towers are part of the secret weapon.

 According to Meyer, quote, when the military plays God with the weather, they're mocking our heavenly father.